 Thank you for becoming informed on the education and appeal opportunities we provide.
 We are responsible for the enforcement of parking policies to ensure the safe movement and parking of all vehicles and non-pedestrian devices on campus, including bicycles.

 Diversion program Accordion Closed

 The Diversion Program consists of a self-directed education and information opportunity.
 This program is open to members of the campus community with a valid LOUIE login.
-If you elect to participate in the Diversion Program the right to further appeal the violation on the first level appeal is waived.
-The second and third level appeals are still available after all criteria for those levels are completed.
+If you elect to participate in the Diversion Program the right to further appeal the violation at all levels is waived.
 The Diversion Program is designed to help educate our campus community in order to prevent future citations.
 Only one violation is allowed to be sent through the Diversion Program per fiscal year.
 All other account citations that are appealable must go through the regular appeals process.

 Parking violations not eligible for the Diversion Program are:

 - Parked in a disabled stall or access area